Writing by hand

-Probably printers in Europe had seen Chinese block printing and movable type come across the Silk Road.
+Printers in Europe had seen Chinese and Islamic block printing, and Chinese movable type come across the Silk Road.
 But they recognized that movable type would be far more useful in the West, where people used an alphabet, than for the logograms of Chinese.

 Also, because the Medieval Warm period had made northern Europe richer, many more people in Europe knew how to read, and might buy books.